ROBERT DE NIRO (Ben) launched his prolific motion picture

 New York Film Critics Award for Best Supporting Actor in recognition of his

-critically acclaimed performance in "Bang the Drum Slowly," and from the
+critically acclaimed performance in "Bang the Drum Slowly" and from the National

-National Society of Film Critic for Martin Scorsese's "Mean Streets."
+Society of Film Critics for Martin Scorsese's "Mean Streets."

 In 1974, De Niro won the Academy Award for Best Supporting Actor for his